DETAILED ACTION

 wherein the conductive contact has an outer lateral sidewall (“primary and secondary bumps 31 and 32” have sidewalls), there is an inner acute angle included between the outer lateral sidewall and the substrate (since the sidewalls of “primary bumps 31” are tapered, there is an inner acute angle between sidewalls of “primary bumps 31” and “substrate 10”), and the conductive contact of the first semiconductor die is connected opposite to the conductive contact of the second semiconductor die (“bumps 32” para.
 0027, connected to “bumps 31” as seen in FIG. 1).

-However, Yoneyama fails to expressly teach the inner acute angle is smaller than 85°, wherein forming each of the first semiconductor die and the second semiconductor die comprises: forming a base layer material on the substrate; and forming a protrusion on a portion of an upper surface of the base layer material.
+However, Yoneyama fails to expressly teach forming a base layer material on the substrate and the conductive bump; and forming a photoresist on the substrate, wherein the photoresist has an opening, and the photoresist covers a portion of the base layer material which is not exposed from the opening; the inner acute angle is smaller than 85°, wherein forming each of the first semiconductor die and the second semiconductor die comprises; forming a protrusion on a portion of an upper surface of the base layer material, wherein the protrusion is made of a material the same as that of the base layer material.

-Nevertheless, Wang teaches
+Nevertheless, Choi teaches

 wherein forming each of the first semiconductor die and the second semiconductor die comprises: